Matthew Allen – 9 weeks in the Australian wilderness

 (The Marramarra National Park)

 Australia is one of the worst countries to get stranded in, and not just because of the intense heat.
-The areas known as bush can be so thick that it’s impossible to move through them, at least not with a ton of equipment.
+The areas known as bush can be so thick that it’s impossible to move through them, at least not without a ton of equipment.
 There are many survival stories of people getting stranded in Australia, but the story of Matthew Allen is one of those where we don’t have all the details, and something doesn’t quite add up.

 It was late November 2012 when an 18-year-old accountancy student decided to try his survival skills in the Australian wilderness, but here’s where things get strange.
 He didn’t plan for the trip in the slightest and didn’t take any spare clothes, a tent, or any survival gear whatsoever.
 A friend of the family later told one of the investigating newspapers “He didn’t want to be found.
 He wanted to run away from his life.”